Timber-Corp-PMC/arma-reinforcements/readme.md

 ## Setup

 You will need to have a named **vehicle**, a named infantry group **leader** and a named waypoint for each of your reinforcement.
-You can put and setup as many waypoints as you would do normally.
+You can put as many waypoints as you would do normally.
+Murk remembers waypoint behaviour, combat mode, formation etc ...

 **Put your infantry group waypoints as they were starting at the [landing zone waypoint](#landing-zone-waypoint)**.